correct errors by means of suspense accounts

 Introduction

 Errors are inevitable in the accounting process.
-These errors can affect the trial balance and, consequently, the financial statements.
-Suspense accounts are used to temporarily hold the amounts of errors until they can be identified and corrected.
+These errors can affect the trial balance and, if not corrected, can lead to incorrect financial statements.
+Suspense accounts are used to temporarily hold items identified as errors until they can be properly investigated and corrected.

 Types of Errors